 Resources

 A cogent, well-crafted problem statement answers these questions and provides clarity of context to solution designers and product marketers.
 Why a Problem Statement Is ImportantA problem involves a person in the context of a specific predicament.
-The problem is the raison d'être for any solution under consideration, and by extension, the gold for which the solution designer is mining.
+The problem is the raison d'être for any solution under consideration and, by extension, the gold for which the solution designer is mining.
 A person experiencing a problem expresses it through emotion.
-Describing the circumstances that are causing that emotion, in words a user would use however strong or subtle, provides a foundation of empathy through which to envision an ideal solution.
-It is important to not overlook the emotion because it creates personal resonance with the problem and with the solution being marketed.
+Describing the circumstances causing their feelings in their words, however strong or subtle, provides a foundation of empathy to design an ideal solution.
+It is essential to recognize the emotion because it produces the personal resonance of the problem context, effectively influencing the thinking about the solution design.
 A problem statement depicts the moment of opportunity when a transformational solution would make all the difference in a person's quality of life.
-Problems Lead to SolutionsFrom a marketing perspective, borrowing a concept from Pragmatic Marketing, a “market” is a group of people who share the same problem.
-Therefore, understanding and clearly defining the problem is the cornerstone of any solution to be created and/or marketed.
-This makes a highly refined problem statement or set of statements all the more valuable.
+Problems Lead to SolutionsFrom a marketing perspective, borrowing a concept from Pragmatic Institute, a “market” is a group of people who share the same problem.
+Therefore, observing, understanding, and clearly describing a problem with resonance is the cornerstone of any solution, making a highly refined problem statement, or set of statements, all the more valuable.
 Who needs or uses problem statements?

 How To Create a Problem StatementHere is an effective way to create a statement that expresses an understanding of the context and the problem so that it informs and influences solution designers and architects.
 A problem statement is a sentence or a small set of sentences that includes these descriptive elements:

-Actual Statements and Mad-Lib Styled Templates You may be fortunate and have the ability to describe the problem statement by simply transcribing what you have actually observed people say in the context of experiencing a problem.
+Actual Statements and Mad-Lib Styled Templates You may be fortunate and can describe the problem statement by simply transcribing what you have observed people say in the context of experiencing an issue.
 That's a preferable way in which to produce a problem statement.
-But, if you don't have that form of recall handy, or if you need some help constructing a statement that can be easily understood, then some fill-in-the-blank templates might prove helpful to help demonstrate what this looks like.
-To that end, here are some Mad-Lib styled templates:
+But, if you don't have that form of recall handy or need some help constructing a statement, then some fill-in-the-blank templates help demonstrate what this looks like.
+To that end, here are some Mad-Lib-styled templates:

 Examples Here are two examples of problems statements based on conversations I've had and observations I've had in just the past day: